Observing Fair Trade Month: why it means not taking the short-cuts

 What does Fair Trade mean to Grow Ahead?

-With environmental stewardship as one of the basic fair trade principles, reforestation often features as an element in fair trade products too, with many of these products also boasting certifications from organizations such as Rainforest Alliance or the Forest Stewardship Council (FSC).
+With environmental stewardship as one of the basic fair trade principles, reforestation often features as an element in fair trade products, with many of these products also boasting certifications from organizations such as Rainforest Alliance or the Forest Stewardship Council (FSC).
 Yet, it is important to recognize that tree-planting can also be done unfairly and unsustainably.
-Instead, consider these four questions:
+Ask yourself these questions when making purchases that "plant trees":

 - Where are the trees planted?